top of page

 • 3 min read

-Yet research increasingly shows that under high stress, experienced personnel may rely more heavily on familiar patterns and prior solutions, even when situational demands change - resulting in reduced adaptability rather than improved performance (Sekel et al., 2023; Giles et al., 2024).
+In military and first responder communities, experience is rightly valued.
+Repetition, exposure, and time on task build confidence and competence.
+However, research increasingly shows that under high stress, experienced personnel may rely more heavily on familiar patterns and prior solutions, even when situational demands change.
+This reliance can lead to reduced adaptability rather than improved performance (Sekel et al., 2023; Giles et al., 2024).

 Illustration showing cognitive rigidity versus adaptability in military decision-making under stress